Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Explicitly set translation domain in UI hook template.
 * Use default selection for sorting related items in quick navigation.
 * Fixed typo in ICS template.
+* Reactivated possibility to manually specify a slug value.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.0).

 ## ModuleStudio 1.2.0 (Dec 16, 2017)